 Mix all cooled ingredients together and jar.

-Chef Kinard worked, among other places, as a chef on the Vans Warped Tour before landing the gig heading the kitchen at Max’s Wine Dive.
-For a perfect bite for two (or one if you’re really hungry), Kinard shares a tasty take on fried chicken.
+For a perfect bite for two (or one if you’re really hungry), here's a tasty take on fried chicken.

 Fried Chicken Sliders with pickles, Bibb lettuce, tomatoes and chipotle honey